JoshuaJFHolloway/SR/ReadMe.md

 ### Usage

-- Run 'npm install'
+- Run 'npm install' in your terminal
-- Run 'npm start'
+- Run 'npm start' in your terminal
 - Visit 'localhost:3000' in your browser to see the app

+### Testing

+- Run 'npm t' in your terminal to run the tests

 ## My approach